fromtimeimportsleep/Sem4/README.md

 Summary of what happened (topics covered) in classes this week could go here

+## Thursday
+- **CS 208** - Basics of Logic and Automata, how they form frameworks to solve problems
+- **CS 218** - How to come up with Algorithms, and what do we look for in them, binary search and its variants

 # Timetable

 | Time                | Monday          | Tuesday         | Wednesday       | Thursday        | Friday         |